-Plan of Correction
+Plan of Correction (POC)

-In addition to the draft exit report sent to the Clinic providers, the Contracted Agent will also send a draft Plan of Correction (POC) electronically.
+In addition to the draft exit report sent to the Clinic providers, the Contracted Agent will also send a draft POC electronically.
 Clinic providers are required to complete the POC and electronically submit a POC to the Contracted Agent for approval within 30 calendar days of receipt of the draft POC from the Contracted Agent.
-BMS may place a hold on claims if an approved POC is not received by the Contracted Agent within the specified time frame.
+BMS may place a pay hold on claims if an approved POC is not received by the Contracted Agent within the specified time frame.
 The POC must include the following:

-- 1.)
-How the deficient practice for the services cited in the deficiency will be corrected and what system will be put into place to prevent recurrence of the deficient practice; - 2.)
-How the provider will monitor to assure future compliance and who will be responsible for the monitoring; - 3.)
-The date the Plan of Correction will be completed; and - 4.)
+- 1. How the deficient practice for the services cited in the report will be corrected; - 2.
+What system will be put into place to prevent recurrence of the deficient practice; - 3.
+How the provider will monitor to assure future compliance and who will be responsible for the monitoring; - 4.
+The date the Plan of Correction will be completed; and - 5.
 Any provider-specific training requests related to the deficiencies

-502.10 TRAINING AND TECHNICAL ASSISTANCE
+502.9 TRAINING AND TECHNICAL ASSISTANCE